Sergio Ramos

-Sergio Ramos García (/es/; (Note: In isolation, Ramos and García are pronounced /es/ and /es/ respectively.) born 30 March 1986) is a Spanish professional footballer who plays as a centre-back for and captains Liga MX club Monterrey.
-Widely regarded as one of the greatest defenders of all time, he is known for his aerial abilities, leadership, and goalscoring abilities, having scored more than 100 goals for Real Madrid.
+Sergio Ramos García (/es/; (Note: In isolation, Ramos and García are pronounced /es/ and /es/ respectively.) born 30 March 1986) is a Spanish professional footballer who plays as a centre-back.
+Widely regarded as one of the greatest centre-backs of all time, he is known for his aerial abilities, physicality, leadership, and goalscoring abilities, having scored more than 100 goals for Real Madrid.
+In addition, he is one of the few players to have made over 1,000 career appearances.

 Born in Camas in the Spanish province of Seville, Ramos played in Sevilla's youth academy and spent two seasons with the senior team, before moving to Real Madrid in the summer of 2005.
 He went on to become a mainstay for the club, winning 22 major honours, including five La Liga titles and four UEFA Champions League titles.
-He was vital to all of the Champions League winning campaigns, as he was named in the competition’s Team of the Season each time.
+He was vital to all of the Champions League winning campaigns, as he was named in the competition's Team of the Season each time.
 Out of contract with Real Madrid, he signed for Ligue 1 club Paris Saint-Germain in July 2021, spending two seasons at the club and winning Ligue 1 twice, before returning to Sevilla for one season.
+After leaving Sevilla, Ramos joined Liga MX side Monterrey, where he captained the team and played in the inaugural edition of the expanded FIFA Club World Cup.

-Internationally, Ramos represented Spain at four FIFA World Cups, winning the 2010 edition, and three UEFA European Championships, winning titles in 2008 and 2012.
+Internationally, Ramos represented Spain from 2005 to 2021, playing at four FIFA World Cups (winning the 2010 edition) and three UEFA European Championships (winning titles in 2008 and 2012).
 With 180 caps earned across sixteen years, he is the nation's record appearance holder.

 Club career

 Sevilla

 Born in Camas, province of Seville, Andalusia, Ramos started playing at Camas CF by age six, then he began his career at local side Sevilla, emerging through the club's youth system alongside Jesús Navas and Antonio Puerta.
 He made his first-team and La Liga debut on 1 February 2004, coming on as a 64th-minute substitute for Paco Gallardo in a 0–1 away loss against Deportivo La Coruña.

 In the 2004–05 season, Ramos appeared in 41 games as Sevilla finished sixth and qualified to the 2005–06 UEFA Cup, scoring in home fixtures against Real Sociedad (2–1) and Real Madrid (2–2).
-In the 2004–05 UEFA Cup, he scored his first continental goal, heading to conclude a 2–0 win over C.D.
-Nacional at the Ramon Sánchez Pizjuán in the first round (4–1 aggregate).
+In the 2004–05 UEFA Cup, he scored his first continental goal, heading to conclude a 2–0 win over Nacional at the Ramon Sánchez Pizjuán in the first round (4–1 aggregate).